twotwotwo/histzip/README.md

 [8]: http://xkcd.com/1133/

-On recent-ish Intel chips in 64-bit mode, [SSE4.2 makes it faster to compute those CRCs][9], which contributes to the 64-bit builds' better speeds.
+On recent-ish Intel chips in 64-bit mode, [SSE4.2 hardware-accelerates those CRCs][9], which contributes to the 64-bit builds' better speeds.
 You can build histzip as pure Go for any of the supported platforms with go build, and it will use the hardware CRC instruction where possible (yay Go standard libraries!).